divblox/divblox.github.io/advanced-training-exercise.md

 }
 ```

-On the PHP side, we again ovveride the default functionality of the `handleFilePost()` function, adding the following code:
+On the PHP side, we again override the default functionality of the `handleFilePost()` function, adding the following code:

 ```php
 public function handleFilePost() {